 Black Hawk College is an open enrollment college.
-This means that all students are accepted into the college regardless of prior testing such as ACT or high school coursework and grades.
+This means that all students are accepted into the college regardless of prior testing such as SAT or high school coursework and grades.
 As a community college, Black Hawk College offers classes which are either college level or developmental (pre-college) level classes.
 To determine which classes to take, students who enroll in or accumulate six or more credit hours at Black Hawk College are required to take our placement test that measures academic skills in writing, reading, basic math and algebra.

 Students for whom English is their second language should contact Janet Francisco, ESL coordinator, at 309-796-5183 to schedule ESL placement testing.

 If you would like to practice the placement test ahead of time you can go to www.accuplacer.org and click on the “Information For Students” link.

 The placement test scores determine a student’s mandatory placement into college-level courses (classes with course numbers 100 and above) or developmental education courses (classes with course numbers less than 100).